comsaw/prometheus-swarm.github.io/how-it-works/architecture.md

+---
+title: Platform Architecture
+nav_order: 1
+parent: How It Works
+---

 # Platform Architecture & Core Components

 Prometheus Swarm employs a sophisticated multi-agent architecture, inspired by industrial assembly lines and powered by a decentralized network.
 This design allows for efficient, scalable, and reliable software development.